The Chow ring of the stack of hyperelliptic curves of odd genus: Other generators of

-In this first part, we follows closely the ideas of \cite{FulViv}*{subsection $5.2$}, adapting their language to our different setting.

-In the second part we initially work with $\GLt$-equivariant Chow rings, but then we start using the $T$-equivariant ones, and we complete the computation of ${\rm im}(i_*^T)\otimes_{\ZZ}\ZZ_{(2)}$ in this different setting.
-Then, using what we have found exploiting the $T$-equivariant Chow rings, we go back to the $\GLt$-context and we finish the computation of the generators of ${\rm im}(i_*)\otimes_{\ZZ}\ZZ_{(2)}$ .
+To prove proposition \ref{pr:generators im i with Z-two coefficients}, we initially work with $\GLt$-equivariant Chow rings, but then we start using the $T$-equivariant ones, and we complete the computation of ${\rm im}(i_*^T)\otimes_{\ZZ}\ZZ_{(2)}$ in this different setting.
+Then, using what we have found exploiting the $T$-equivariant Chow rings, we go back to the $\GLt$-equivariant setting and we finish the computation of the generators of ${\rm im}(i_*)\otimes_{\ZZ}\ZZ_{(2)}$ .

-In this second part we initially follow the path of \cite{FulViv} but at a certain point we diverge.
+We initially follow the path of \cite{FulViv} but at a certain point we diverge.
 Indeed, as said before, the computation is completed in the $T$-equivariant setting, mainly because we start working with cycle classes of subvarieties that are only $T$-invariant and not $\GLt$-invariant.
 In particular, these classes do not have an analogue in the $\PGLt$-equivariant setting that is adopted in \cite{FulViv}.
 This is where we really need the new presentation given by theorem \ref{thm:presentation_Hg}.